 - Rare, non-fey male example: Merlin's Shop of Mystical Wonders (which 99% of viewers probably saw on MST3K) featured a jerkish newspaper reviewer who dabbled in magic and discovered that doing so caused him to age rapidly.
 He then concocted a spell to make himself young again, but it worked a little too well...

-- The witches in Hocus Pocus spend all their time looking for children to suck the life out of to make themselves look younger, with the added impetus once they've been resurrected of having to do this or they'll turn to dust.
+- The Sanderson sisters in Hocus Pocus spend all their time looking for children to suck the life out of to make themselves look younger, with the added impetus once they've been resurrected of having to do this or they'll turn to dust.
 At one point, the 8(?)-year-old heroine says, "It doesn't matter how young or old you are.
 You sold your soul!
 You're the ugliest thing that's ever lived!
 And you know it!"

 - Return to Oz features a witch who collects pretty female heads, and swaps between them like another woman changes dresses.
 (The idea came from the novel Ozma Of Oz, although the character was far less malevolent and more ditzy.)